Italian Potato Salad (No Mayo, Eggless, Vegan)

 How To Make Italian Potato Salad

 Making the best Italian Potato Salad is easy!
 First things first, start cooking the potatoes.

 While you wait for the potatoes to cook, whisk together the olive oil, vinegar, parsley, garlic, and salt for the dressing.

-You also want to make the Italian dressing slightly saltier than you’d like.
-It’s going to season the entire potato salad, so you want to go a bit aggressive.
+You’ll want to make the Italian dressing slightly saltier than you’d like.
+It’s going to season the entire potato salad, so go a bit aggressive.